hanselcarter/autocomplete-component/README.md

 ### `npm start`

-The nRun the app in the development mode by running on your terminal "npm install" .\
+To run the app in the development mode by running on your terminal "npm start" .\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\